gnarroway/hato/README.md

 `method`Lowercase keyword corresponding to a HTTP request method, such as :get or :post.

-`url` A full url to the requested resource (e.g. "http://user:pass@moo.com/api?q=1").
-For historical reasons, `uri` cannot be used in the same manner.
+`url` An absolute url to the requested resource (e.g. "http://moo.com/api/1").

 `accept` Sets the `accept` header. a keyword (e.g. `:json`, for any application/* type) or string (e.g. `"text/html"`) for anything else.